 If you do business online, communicate with customers or suppliers via email, or even just have computers connected to the internet, you may be exposed to the threat of a cyber attack.
-According to the 2014 Travelers Business Risk Index, more than half of businesses worry about technology and cyber risks.
+According to the 2015 Travelers Business Risk Index, more than half of businesses worry about cyber risks and data breaches.
 Whether it is stolen intellectual property from a manufacturer, or the theft of customer data from a retail giant, a data breach can impact a company’s brand, reputation and customer confidence.
 It can be financially devastating.
 Your business should begin to protect itself by establishing a comprehensive policy on cyber security that is supported by employee training, cyber risk assessment processes, network security and incident response planning.

 It is important to create a comprehensive data security plan, but it is even more important to get started now.Review the essential elements of a security policy >